virtualgraham/tensorflow-atom/README.md

 Clang will not be downloaded.
 Do you wish to build TensorFlow with MPI support? [y/N]: n No MPI support will be enabled for TensorFlow.
-Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -march=atom -m tune=atom
+Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -march=atom -mtune=atom
 Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: n
 ```
+Here is the build command with `--config=mkl` set

 ```
 nohup bazel build --config=mkl --config=opt //tensorflow/tools/pip_package:build_pip_package &